dontlaugh/lilrange/README.md

 ## Test Program

-A test program can be compiled from the *lilrange* sub directory, or use `go install` if `$GOPATH/bin` is on your PATH.
+A test program can be compiled from the *lilrange* sub directory, or use `go get -u` if `$GOPATH/bin` is on your PATH.

 ```
-go install -u github.com/dontlaugh/lilrange/lilrange
+go get -u github.com/dontlaugh/lilrange/lilrange
 ```

 Give it a lilrange string to test the behavior.